edunham/site/2015/07/28/good_times.rst

 ==========

 People sometimes say "morning" or "evening" on IRC for a time zone unlike my own.
-I want a bash one-liner that emits the correct time-of-day generalization based on the datetime settings of the machine you run it on.
+Here's a bash one-liner that emits the correct time-of-day generalization based on the datetime settings of the machine you run it on.

 ::